Backlink analysis is one of the most effective ways to stay on top of your competitors and build a winning backlink strategy.

 Most SEO tools also provide a domain authority metric.
-In Ahrefs this is Domain Rating (DR), and in Moz it is Domain Authority (DA).
+In Ahrefs, this is domain rating (DR), and in Moz, it is domain authority (DA).

-These metrics consolidate all the information the backlink tool has about your link profile into a single score out of 100.
+These SEO metrics consolidate all the information the backlink analysis tool has about your link profile into a single score out of 100.

-2. Discover Your Top-Performing Pages
+2) Discover Your Top-Performing Pages

 It also shows the number of dofollow and nofollow links that point to each page.

 A nofollow link is a link that the website owner has told search engines not to follow.

 Seeing which pages attract links is useful for three main reasons:

-A linkable asset (or skyscraper) link building strategy is when you reach out to website owners asking them to link to content on your site.
+A linkable asset—or skyscraper content—link building strategy is when you reach out to website owners asking them to link to content on your site.

 Share this authority with other pages on your site by linking to other articles from the most linked pages.

-If you are planning a link building campaign, the next step of your backlink analysis should be to identify pages that are most likely to benefit from links.
-Linking to the right pages will maximize your campaign’s impact on your site.
+If you are planning a link building campaign, the next step of your backlink analysis should be to identify pages that are most likely to benefit from backlinks.

-Several factors suggest a page will benefit from links:
+Several factors suggest a page will benefit from links.

 High-value pages are most likely to generate revenue for your business.

-When you generate links to these pages, you make them more likely to rank.
+When you generate backlinks to these pages, you make them more likely to rank.

 This is because you know Google trusts these pages enough to show them in the results.

 A link or two may be all the page needs to jump up the rankings.
-And at this stage, a slight increase in rankings can result in significant traffic increases.
+And at this stage, a slight increase in rankings can result in significant organic traffic increases.

 Compare that to generating links to a page that currently ranks on page five.
-Even if it moves up 30 places it still won’t be on page one.
+Even if it moves up 30 places, it still won’t be on page one.

 When competing pages have more links than yours, they have a ranking advantage.

-4. Identify Broken Backlinks
+4) Identify Broken Backlinks

-Doing so ensures that all your links give your website the maximum amount of authority possible.
+Doing so ensures that all your backlinks give your website the maximum authority possible.

 What Is a Broken Backlink?

 A broken backlink is a link that directs people to a page on your own site that doesn’t exist.

-It’s an issue because these links don’t pass on authority to any particular page on your website.
+This is an issue because these links don’t pass on authority to any particular page on your website.

 Broken backlinks typically occur because either:

-This will show you all the broken backlinks that point to your website.
-It highlights the page the link points to and the error that appears when people click on the link.
+It highlights the page that the link points to and the error that appears when people click on the link.

 With this information, it’s easy to see if the problem is that the page no longer exists or if the link has a typo.

-Fixing broken backlinks isn’t easy as you don’t control the links pointing to your site.
+Fixing broken backlinks isn’t easy, as you don’t control the links pointing to your site.

 But you do have some options.

-If the error is because you deleted a page, you can either recreate the page or set up a redirect so anyone who goes to the old URL will be redirected to a page of your choice.
+If the error occurred because you deleted a page, you can either recreate the page or set up a redirect so anyone who goes to the old URL will be redirected to a page of your choice.

 If they don’t accept this request, you can set up a redirect from the page with the error to the correct page.

-5. Find Spam Links
+5) Find Spam Links

 Spam links come from low-quality domains like PBNs or link farms.